 Check out Apple Fitness+

-One of the newest Apple Watch features is deep integration with APple’s new Fitness+ subscription workouts service.
+One of the newest Apple Watch features, launched last year, is deep integration with Apple’s Fitness+ subscription workouts service.
 Apple Fitness+ offers access to a library of hundreds of on-demand workouts across popular categories such as running, cycling, HIIT, rowing, yoga, and more.

 You can find Apple Fitness+ in the Fitness app on your iPhone or Apple TV.
 It’s also available on the iPad, and you can download it from the iPadOS App Store to get started.